Sir Frederick Fletcher-Vane, 2nd Baronet: Public life

-Sir Frederick was made High Sheriff of Cumberland in 1788, and changed his surname from Vane-Fletcher to Fletcher-Vane in 1790.
+Sir Frederick was made Sheriff of Cumberland in 1788, and changed his surname from Vane-Fletcher to Fletcher-Vane in 1790.
 Around this time George Romney was commissioned to take his portrait.
 At the age of 31, he entered Parliament in the pocket borough of Winchelsea when his kinsman, Viscount Barnard, entered the House of Lords on becoming the 3rd Earl of Darlington in 1792, later first Duke of Cleveland.
-Winchelsea was considered one of the notorious rotten boroughs of England, abolished by the Great Reform Act of 1832 but at the time under the control of the Earls of Darlington.
+Winchelsea was considered one of the notorious rotten boroughs of England, abolished by the Reform Act 1832 but at the time under the control of the Earls of Darlington.

 In 1793, Sir Frederick was Steward of the Races in Penrith.
 An advertisement was printed in The Times on 17 April 1793 for the 58th Anniversary of the Cumberland Society to be held on Saturday the 27th at the Crown and Anchor Tavern on The Strand, London.
 The Crown and Anchor was also the venue for the Whig Club.
-The advertisement was made on behalf of Sir Frederick F. Vane, Henry Howard Esq, Major Gale, William Brummell Esq, father of Beau Brummell, Joseph Porter Esq and Moses Wm Staples Esq, with tickets to be had at the Bar, 7s 6d each, and ‘Dinner on Table at Half past Three o’Clock'.
+The advertisement was made on behalf of Sir Frederick F. Vane, Henry Howard Esq, Major Gale, William Brummell Esq, father of Beau Brummell, Joseph Porter Esq and Moses Wm Staples Esq, with tickets to be had at the Bar, 7s 6d each, and "Dinner on Table at Half past Three o'Clock".

 In February 1794, Sir Frederick was appointed Steward of East Hendred in Oxfordshire, a technical device to enable Members of Parliament to resign their seat after which he left Parliament.
 In 1796 Sir Frederick purchased Armathwaite Hall on the shore of Bassenthwaite Lake in the county of Cumberland.
 It was, perhaps, to improve living conditions for his young family, Hutton being in a parlous state according to contemporaneous accounts.
 Lord Inglewood, the current incumbent of Hutton in the Forest, stated at a 2014 John Cornforth lecture that Sir Frederick contemplated the sale of Hutton.
 It is clear that Sir Frederick and his young family largely based themselves at Armathwaite.

 Sir Francis Fletcher Vane, 5th Baronet, describes Armathwaite in his memoirs:

 There on the lake is Armathwaite Hall, the favourite house of my grandfather, where my father spent his early life, and Scarness also on the lake-a favourite of my people [the 4th Baronet also enjoyed Armathwaite and his widow, Lady Margaret, died at Scarness Cottage].